-Content: The aim of the subject element is to train the student to develop large-scale IT systems, where scalability is a key characteristic.
+Timing: 1 st year of study Scope: 10 ECTS Content: The aim of the subject element is to train the student to develop large- scale IT systems, where scalability is a key characteristic.
 The student must have knowledge of how key system development methods handle issues related to scalability and the development of large distributed systems.
 The student must have Knowledge of concepts, techniques and technologies for the continuous integration and delivery of software-based systems.
 The student must be able to design, implement and maintain large distributed systems in distributed development teams.

-- Issues related to the development of distributed and large-scale IT systems, and how disciplined and agile development methods prescribe how these issues should be handled - The advantages, disadvantages and costs of using a system for the continuous integration and delivery of IT systems - Quality criteria for the design of interfaces to subsystems - Configuration and error reporting systems dedicated to the development of large distributed systems

-- Apply techniques for dividing a system into subsystems - Design and specify requirements for subsystems - Use version control systems dedicated to the development of large distributed

-- systems in a distributed development team - Use a system for continuous integration and delivery Use architecture patterns dedicated to the development of large distributed systems
+Learning objectives: Knowledge The student must have knowledge of: Issues related to the development of distributed and large-scale IT systems, and how disciplined and agile development methods prescribe how these issues should be handled The advantages, disadvantages and costs of using a system for the continuous integration and delivery of IT systems Quality criteria for the design of interfaces to subsystems Configuration and error reporting systems dedicated to the development of large distributed systems Skills The student can: Apply techniques for dividing a system into subsystems Design and energify requirements for subsystems Design and specify requirements for subsystems Use version control systems dedicated to the development of large distributed Ose version control systems dedicated to the development of large distributed systems in a distributed development team Use a system for continuous integration and delivery ,

-- Cooperate in large systems development organizations - Participate in globally distributed development - Adapt development methods and processes to the development of large distributed systems.

-This examination is an individual external oral exam.
+Use architecture patterns dedicated to the development of large distributed systems Competencies The student can: Cooperate in large systems development organizations Participate in globally distributed development Adapt development methods and processes to the development of large distributed systems.
+The examination: This examination is an individual external oral exam.
 The exam lasts for 30 minutes including assessment.
+Assessment: 7 point grading scale

 There are compulsory participation requirements that must be met in order to be qualified to do the exam.
 These requirements are described in the course plan for each course.
 Failure to meet these requirements without a valid reason (e.g. illness, maternity leave or exceptional circumstances) is considered to indicate a lack of academic activity and can lead to suspension of any state education grant or termination of enrolment.
-Decisions on the consequences of lack of participation are made by the student counselor in consultation with the head of department after meeting with the student in question, and will be based on an individual assessment.
+Decisions on the consequences of lack of participation are made by the student courselor in consultation with the head of department after meeting with the student in question, and will be based on an individual assessment.